ipal0/modbus/README.md

 ### Server:
 * sudo python3 -m modbus.server ...to run server
-* For Register Reads, the server sends back the address as values.
+* For Register Reads, the server sends back values incrementing upto 6000.
 * For example, the client wants to read with FuncCode=3, Address=100, and Length=4
 * Then the server's reply for values will be 100,101,102,103
 * For Coil Reads, the server sends back values 85,86... for the required length.